top of page

 Planned Research

-Planned Enrollment: 150 pediatric patients, aged 4-18 years old
+Anticipated Enrollment: 60 pediatric patients, aged 4-12 years old

 Just like patients in an inpatient pediatric hospital ward feel increased discomfort and anxiety, children undergoing surgery do as well - often to a greater extent.
 In this study, we will examinine the impacts of magic therapy in relieving perioperative anxiety.
 We are investigating if magic tricks performed by MagicAid-trained individuals are equally as effective as pre-operative sedation.
 A successful anxiety reduction could have major implications in cost reduction and improved outcomes in pediatric procedures.